Macrometacorp/tutorial-cryptotrading/README.md

 If `node_modules` is not there, execute `npm install`.

-Do to crypto-demo and run `npm run build`.
+Go to crypto-demo and run `npm run build`.
 This will create a folder build.

 The contents of this `build` folder need to be copied to the S3 bucket.